 This study aims to understand the flow dynamics of groundwater by using the combination of statistical and geochemical methods.
 Water groups and factors that control the groundwater chemical processes were identified using a cluster and principal component analysis.
 Environmental tracers were used to assess chemical evolution.
 Mixing proportions of selected fluids in public wells were estimated by means of a multivariate mixing calculation and validated by a chloride mass balance.
 This study is the first of its kind to report a comprehensive understanding of groundwater flow processes below the Guadalajara metropolitan area.
-This information is strategic to decision makers from local water authorities regarding water resources management.
+This information is strategic to decision makers from local water authorities regarding water resources management and may be broadly applicable to other active volcanic systems on Earth.

 Study area

 The study area (1368 km2) is situated in the central portion of the state of Jalisco (Fig. 1).
 It belongs to the Lerma-Santiago river system, which drains into the Pacific Ocean.
+According to Köppen classification, the climate in Guadalajara is considered a warm temperate climate “Cwa” (Köppen, 1936).
 The National Water Commission reports an average annual temperature of 20.9°C and an average annual precipitation of 904 mm, occurring mostly between May and October.
 The mean annual evapotranspiration is 712 mm according to Turc formula (CONAGUA, 2010).

-Hydrogeological Settings
+Tectonic Settings

 The study area is located in the western portion of the Mexican Volcanic Belt (MVB), a 1000 km-long volcanic arc that crosses central Mexico in E–W direction from the Pacific to the Atlantic Ocean.
 The MVB originated in the Late Miocene in response to the subduction of the Cocos and Rivera plates below the North American plate along the Middle America Trench.
 The belt has a composition of intermediate to silicic rocks (Alva-Valdivia et al., 2000).
 The western end of the MVB defines the fault bounded crustal Jalisco Block (Ferrari et al., 2007; Valencia et al., 2013).
 The northern and eastern boundaries of this block consist of asymmetric continental rifts formed by tilted blocks with escarpments between 800 and 1000m (Zárate-del Valle and Simoneit, 2005); the Tepic–Zacoalco Rift to the north runs in an NW–SE direction, and the Colima Rift to the east runs in an N–S direction; these rifts join the E–W oriented Citala or Chapala Rift in what is known as the Jalisco Triple Junction located 60 km SSW of the city of Guadalajara (Fig. 1).
 This area is a complex and active neotectonic structure that controls and regulates the development of the rift-floor, limited by normal faults (Michaud et al., 2000; Zárate-del Valle and Simoneit, 2005).
 The Atemajac and Toluquilla Valleys are located in the lower Tepic–Zacoalco Rift and are bordered by hills, volcanic cones (El Cuatro, San Martín), plateaus (Tonalá) and volcanic calderas (La Primavera), among other features (Sánchez-Diaz, 2007).

+Hydrogeological Settings